jorgt/ui5-mobile-swipe-navigation/README.md

 ## Build

 Run `grunt build` and watch how your app is concatenated, minified, copied to the `dist` folder.
 Use `grunt buildRun` to also open the app on http://localhost:8080.

+## Phonegap

+This does not include packaging up with Phonegap.
+See the preloads and libraries to see how little files are actually loaded through `grunt build`.